Amixx/IFC-Language-Server/docs/architecture.md

 The codebase currently revolves around four main runtime concepts:

 - `Backend`
   The `tower-lsp` entrypoint.
-It owns the open-document map, a shared `tree_sitter::Parser`, and the runtime-generated schema docs used for hover and diagnostics.
+It owns the open-document map, a shared `tree_sitter::Parser`, and the in-memory schema docs used for hover and diagnostics.
 - `Document`
   The parsed state of one IFC file.
 It stores the source text, optional syntax tree, detected schema version, definitions, references, and parsed entity-instance arguments.
 - `SchemaDocCollection` & `SchemaDoc`
-  A synchronous in-memory lookup for runtime-generated IFC entity & type documentation by schema version and entity name.
+  A synchronous in-memory lookup for IFC entity & type documentation by schema version and entity name.

 Feature modules in `src/features/` stay thin and operate on `&Document`.
 Diagnostics operate on `&Document` plus `&SchemaDoc`/`SchemaDocCollection`.